agentSmettl007/VitalityTracker/README.md

 # VitalityHealth
-GitHub Repository for a App-Project.
+GitHub Repository for a App-Project written in Flutter.

 # Team Members
 - Benjamin Smetana